 The story doesn't seem to be great at all- big parts of te diary are missing- and somehow, I dont think these parts coul be replaced.
 No, these Anime is not good enough with these parts missing.

-The art was just awful, no other way to explain it.
+was just awful, no other way to explain it.

 Wow.
 I was definitely surprised here.
 I didn't think an anime about Anne Frank could have such a beautiful soundtrack, a soundtrack that comes just in the right moment, and shows some hidden feelings that you cannot just explain.